-- (b) Pre- and post-lecture quizzes, which are counted as extra credit, will be given via Blackboard before and after every lecture starting with the class after the Add/Drop deadline (i.e., on Sept.
-15, Wednesday).
-See rubric 'Extra credit' on page 2 for more information.
-Please note that these are the only assignments that will require use of Blackboard in this course.
-All regular (i.e., non-extra credit) assignments will be given and collected in person. - (c) There will be 3 (three) midterm tests during the semester.
+(b) There will be 3 (three) midterm tests during the semester.
 Their dates will be announced in class at least a week before each test.
-In terms of material covered, midterms 1, 2, and 3 will be given after we cover Sections 3.1, 3.7, and 4.5, respectively.
+In terms of material covered, midterms 1, 2, and 3 will be given after we cover Sections 13.4, 14.7, and 15.9, respectively.
 See page 3 of this document for information related to their scheduling.